philadams-zz/philadams.net/src/quotes.md

 > look at things in a different way. _Edward de Bono_

 -
+> Journeys are the midwives of thought.
+Few places are more conducive to
+> internal conversations than a moving plane, ship or train.
+There is an almost
+> quaint correlation between what is in front of our eyes and the thoughts we
+> are able to have in our heads: large thoughts at times requiring large views,
+> new thoughts new places.
+Introspective reflections which are liable to stall
+> are helped along by the flow of the landscape.
+The mind may be reluctant to
+> think properly when thinking is all it is supposed to do. _Alain de Botton_

+-
 > Essentially, all models are wrong, but some are useful. _George EP Box_

 -